georgiiparla/upskill/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+During our last sprint, I noticed that the API documentation you provided was missing key information about the expected response codes.
+This caused delays for the frontend team as they had to reach out multiple times for clarification.
+Providing complete and accurate documentation upfront would help improve cross-team efficiency and reduce back-and-forth.
+For future tasks, consider using our internal API documentation template to ensure all key fields are covered.
+Let me know if you'd like a quick walkthrough of the template.